Terry Riley: Techniques

 Riley's collaborators have included the Rova Saxophone Quartet, Pauline Oliveros, the ARTE Quartett, and, as mentioned, the Kronos Quartet.
 His 1995 Lisbon Concert recording features him in a solo piano format, improvising on his own works.
 In the liner notes Riley cites Art Tatum, Bud Powell and Bill Evans as his piano "heroes", illustrating the importance of jazz to his conceptions.

 Personal life

 He has three children: one daughter, Colleen, and two sons, Gyan, who is a guitarist, and Shahn.
 He was married to Ann Riley until her death in 2015.
-Since 2020, Riley has lived in Japan.
+Since 2020, Riley has lived in Yamanashi in Japan.